 We are a clinical-stage biopharmaceutical company focused on developing and commercializing innovative therapies for women's health diseases and other endocrine-related disorders.
-Our lead product candidate is relugolix, an oral, once-daily, small molecule that acts as a gonadotropin-releasing hormone, or GnRH, receptor antagonist.
+Our lead product candidate is relugolix, an oral, once-daily, small molecule that acts as a gonadotropin-releasing hormone, ("GnRH"), receptor antagonist.
 We are advancing relugolix for the treatment of heavy menstrual bleeding associated with uterine fibroids, endometriosis-associated pain and advanced prostate cancer.
 Relugolix has been evaluated in over 1,300 study participants to date in Phase 1 and multiple large, randomized Phase 2 clinical trials.
-In the first quarter of 2017, we plan to initiate two replicate multinational Phase 3 trials for relugolix with low-dose hormonal add-back therapy in women with heavy menstrual bleeding associated with uterine fibroids.
-The U.S. Investigational New Drug application in support of this program was filed with the U. S. Food and Drug Administration, or the FDA, in November 2016.
-In the first half of 2017, we plan to initiate two replicate multinational Phase 3 trials for relugolix co-administered with add-back therapy in women with endometriosis-associated pain.
-The commencement of our Phase 3 program in women with endometriosis-associated pain is subject to the completion of an End of Phase 2 meeting with the FDA, which we expect to occur in the first quarter of 2017.
-To increase benefit and reduce side effects in the women's health indications, relugolix at a maximally estrogen-suppressive dose (40 mg once daily) is being co-administered with low-dose hormonal add-back therapy to fully suppress estrogen and then add-back a low dose of estrogen and progestin to reduce bone mineral density loss and hot flashes.
+In January 2017, we initiated a Phase 3 clinical program consisting of two international clinical trials, LIBERTY 1 and LIBERTY 2, to evaluate the safety and efficacy of relugolix in women with heavy menstrual bleeding associated with uterine fibroids.
+The U.S. Investigational New Drug application, ("IND"), in support of this program was filed with the U. S. Food and Drug Administration, ("the FDA"), in November 2016.
+In the first half of 2017, we also plan to initiate two replicate multinational Phase 3 trials for relugolix in women with endometriosis-associated pain.
+The commencement of our Phase 3 program in women with endometriosis-associated pain is subject to the completion of an End of Phase 2 meeting with the FDA, which we expect to occur in the second quarter of 2017.
+To increase benefit and reduce side effects in the women's health indications, relugolix at a maximally estrogensuppressive dose (40 mg once daily) is being co-administered with low-dose hormonal add-back therapy to fully suppress estrogen and then add-back a low dose of estrogen and progestin to reduce bone mineral density loss and hot flashes.
 In the first quarter of 2017, we also plan to initiate a Phase 3 clinical study of relugolix in men with advanced prostate cancer.
-In the second half of 2017, we plan to initiate a Phase 1 healthy-volunteer study in women followed by a Phase 2 proof-of-concept clinical trial of MVT-
+In the second half of 2017, we plan to initiate a Phase 1 healthy-volunteer study in women followed by a Phase 2 proof-of-concept clinical t